-Effect of words 81 "not negotiable". bears of and sha
+Effect of words "not negotiable"

-81. Where a person takes a crossed cheque which bears on it the words "not negotiable", he shall not have, and shall not be capable of giving, a better title to the cheque than that which the person from whom he took it had.
+85. Where a person takes a crossed cheque which bears on it the words "not negotiable", he shall not have, and shall not be capable of giving, a better title to the cheque than that which the person from whom he took it had.